karlchris/data-engineering/README.md

 make dev
 ```

-it will run the docker image and expose the port to `http://localhost:8000/data-engineering/`.
+it will run the docker image and expose the UI to `http://localhost:8000/data-engineering/`.